fuzzygroup/recipes/_posts/2019-08-29-gluten-free-bacalaitos.md

 # Steps - Sofrito by Scott

 Sofrito is apparently what amounts to a [Puerto Rican salsa](https://thenoshery.com/sofito-and-an-impromtu-chemical-peel/) that you add to an awful lot of things.
 Normally Sofrito calls for culantro   which you can't get in the U.S. easily but the substitute is simple -- double the cilantro.
 The way I make it is closer to a Pico De Gallo and it is simpler and more "fresh vegetable'ish".
 Additionally you tend to make Sofrito in a large batch and keep it around since it is a mother spice and is used in many, many, many dishes.
 I cook Puerto Rican food only occasionally so I wanted something I could make on an ad hoc basis.
 And, finally, my apologies to people of Puerto Rican heritage -- this isn't my native cuisine and I'm riff'ing on it (but at least I am admitting it).

+1. Dice peppers, onions and tomatoes per instructions above.
+2. Very, very finely mince the garlic.
+We aren't feeding this thru a blender so if there are big pieces of garlic they will be unpleasant.
+3. Dice the cilantro and fold into the other ingredients.
+4. Add the olive oil and 1/2 tsp salt.

+You will end up with far more than a tablespoon of "sofrito" but you can either add more to the fritters (vegetables are good) or save it for another recipe.

+Note: If you have a good ethnic market you can likely buy this in a jar.
+I perhaps should have; sigh.

 # Steps - Bacalaitos